Glouglouh/Glouglouh/README.md

 - 👋 Hi, I’m @Glouglouh
 - 👀 I’m interested in art and video games
 - 🌱 I’m currently learning how to be an adult
-- 💞️ I’m looking to collaborate on video gamess, especialy on, the gaphic parts.
+- 💞️ I’m looking to collaborate on video games, especialy on, the gaphic parts.
 And also to collaborate with Fab <3
 - 📫 You can reach me on Github i guess

 <!---